 Roundtables

-The Inquiry will use roundtables as one method of gathering information for Module 10, to bring together a diverse range of organisations to share their perspectives on the societal impact of the pandemic.
+The Inquiry is using roundtables as a method of gathering information for Module 10, to bring together a diverse range of organisations to share their perspectives on the societal impact of the pandemic.

-A total of nine roundtables will take place between February and June 2025, with each exploring a different aspect of Module 10.
+A total of nine roundtables took place between February and June 2025, with each exploring a different aspect of Module 10.

 More information on the roundtables can be found in this summary.